Miles Teller: Personal life

 Teller became engaged to model Keleigh Sperry at the Molori Safari Lodge in the Madikwe Game Reserve, South Africa, on August 20, 2017.
 They married on September 1, 2019, in Maui, Hawaii.
 In 2025, their home was destroyed by the Palisades Fire.
+Later that year, Teller visited Lecanto High School to inspire and answer questions by students, and the school named their theater the "Miles Teller Theatre".

+On top of his work as an actor, Teller has also expanded into business ventures and became an early investor in The Finnish Long Drink.
+In April 2026, the company was acquired in a deal valued at more than $325 million, with Teller stating that he did not plan on retiring from acting despite his success as a businessman.